Bias Rating: LEFT CENTER

 Analysis / Bias

-When it comes to political issues, particularly in regards to West Papua, the Jakarta Post reports with a balanced tone “Protests demanding release of seven Papuan activists continue as verdict trials near.”
-Although The Jakarta Post covers world news pertaining to the USA, through the AFP, they also publish opinion pieces that are critical in a tone such as “It’s official: Indonesia has arrived at its Trumpian moment”.
-When it comes to sourcing The Jakarta Post typically sources to themselves and uses quotes.
+Regarding political issues, particularly in regard to West Papua, the Jakarta Post reports with a balanced tone, “Protests demanding release of seven Papuan activists continue as verdict trials near.”
+Although The Jakarta Post covers world news about the USA, through the AFP, they also publish opinion pieces that are critical in a tone such as “It’s official: Indonesia has arrived at its Trumpian moment.”
+Regarding sourcing, The Jakarta Post typically sources itself and uses quotes.
 In general, they report news factually with a slight left-leaning editorial bias.

 Failed Fact Checks

 Overall, we rate The Jakarta Post Left-Center biased based on editorial positions that slightly favor the left.
-We also rate them Mostly Factual in reporting rather than High due to a lack of transparency with ownership and poor sourcing techniques.
-(D. Van Zandt 5/13/2017) Updated (M. Huitsing 7/21/2020)
+We also rate them as Mostly Factual in reporting rather than High due to a lack of transparency with ownership and poor sourcing techniques.
+(D. Van Zandt 5/13/2017) Updated (M. Huitsing 02/08/2023)